lipupini/frontend/README-en.md

 ### Status

 Instalution currently displays both images and video from the archive once extracted.
 It technically doesn't have to be an Instagram archive, you can put any media in the username folders.

-A demo is probably available at [instalution.tclv.me/owallowallo](https://instalution.tclv.me/owallowallo)

-Hopefully more soon :)

 If there should be a frontend with login to manage photos and videos, it could be a separate project and at the simplest form all it would require is a file manager fixed to usernames at `./public/accounts/[username]`.
 In fact, perhaps these could eventually optionally correspond to OS usernames (e.g. in `/home/` or `C:/Users/` etc).